 Network Forensics is Expected to Hold a Significant Market Share

-Even though wireless communication systems are good in providing mobile internet access to the user, it is still vulnerable and easily exposed to the interception along the way of data transmission.
+Even though wireless communication systems are useful in providing mobile internet access to the user, they are still vulnerable and easily exposed to the interception by way of data transmission.
 Network forensics involves capturing, recording, and analyzing of network packets to determine the source of network security attacks.

 The security mechanisms, like Wired Equivalent Privacy (WEP) and WiFi Protected Access (WAP), are not sufficiently capable of providing guaranteed security in wireless communication.
 Hence, network forensics is increasing demand in several organizations.